GitOverHere/BankingApp/README.md

 * Admin interface to add money to accounts electronically.
 * Admin interface to subtract money from accounts electronically
 * Admin interface to add and subtract money using name, account number,routing number, and amount.
-* Let user create credit and savings account online.
+* Let the user create checking and savings account online.
-* Let admin create credit and savings accounts for users.
+* Let admin create checking and savings accounts for users.
 * Route money to other accounts using full name, account number,amount, and routing number.
 * Webpage for Initial Setup
 * Entity relationship diagrams for all of the tables